aescharfenberg/document-management/README.md

 # DWG.SimpleDMS

-A simple document management system (DMS).
+A simple document management system (DMS) brought to you by the Developer Workgroup (DWG).